Explorer for ArcGIS is available on iOS and Android.

 Interact with UX customized for your device

 Explorer now makes the best use of available screen space.
-When working on an iPhone, the panel resizes to fit your needs.
+When working on a phone, the panel resizes to fit your needs.
 If you need to see mostly the map, collapse the panel into a summary.
 When you need both the map and details, use the panel in half the screen.
-When you want to focus on the details, make the panel full-screen.
-If you are using an iPad, the panel is fixed to the side of the screen.
-You can also use the app side by side with other apps, as split-screen view is now supported.
+When you want to focus on the details, make the panel full screen.
+If you are using a tablet, the panel is fixed to the side of the screen.

 Both iOS and Android are version 18.1.0, and while the majority of the functionality is the same, be aware of the following differences:

 - Sharing a map by URL through the app is only supported on iOS.